simphony/docs/docs/source/getting_started.md

 # Getting started
 ## General design
-The purpose of this framework is to provide an easy, standard interoperability between multiple different backends through the exchange of data stored in an ontology-based data-structure.
+The following architecture has the aim to cover and support the goals presented in the [motivation section](./motivation.md).

 ```eval_rst
 .. uml::